nestybox/sysbox/README.md

 *   Exposing host devices inside system containers with proper permissions.

-## Relationship to Nestybox
+## Relationship to Nestybox & Docker

-Sysbox was initially developed by [Nestybox](https://www.nestybox.com), and Nestybox is the main sponsor of the Sysbox open-source project.
+Sysbox was initially developed by [Nestybox](https://www.nestybox.com).
+As [Nestybox is now part of Docker][docker-acquisition], Docker is the main sponsor of the Sysbox project.

-Having said this, we encourage participation from the community to help evolve and improve it, with the goal of increasing the use cases and benefits it enables.
+We encourage participation from the community to help evolve and improve Sysbox, with the goal of increasing the use cases and benefits it enables.
 External maintainers and contributors are welcomed.

-Nestybox uses Sysbox as the core of it's Sysbox enterprise product (Sysbox-EE), which consists of Sysbox plus proprietary features meant for enterprise use.

-To ensure synergy between the Sysbox project and commercial entities such as Nestybox, we use the following criteria when considering adding functionality to
-Sysbox:

-Any features that mainly benefit individual practitioners are made part of the Sysbox open-source project.
-Any features that mainly address enterprise-level needs are reserved for the Sysbox Enterprise Edition.

-The Sysbox project maintainers will make this determination on a feature by feature basis, with total transparency.
-The goal is to create a balanced approach that enables the Sysbox open-source community to benefit and thrive while creating opportunities for Nestybox to create a healthy viable business around the technology.

 ## Contact